-Pioneer’s job readiness training program, Roadmap to Success, is a 3.5 week course that students attend five days a week for approximately 110 hours total.
-Men and women with criminal histories who are trying to successfully transition back into their communities, and individuals in recovery from substance use disorders in Washington State, can be referred by their case manager, therapist, corrections officer or self-refer for the application process..
+Pioneer’s job-readiness training program, Roadmap to Success, is a three-week course that students attend five days a week for approximately 100 hours total.
+Men and women with criminal histories who are trying to successfully transition back into their communities in Washington State can be referred by their case manager, therapist, corrections officer or self-refer for the application process.

-After graduation, students are eligible to apply for one of Pioneer’s Occupational Training Programs.
+After graduation, students are eligible to apply for an Occupational Training Program.
 If a student chooses the Manufacturing Academy program and graduates, he/she is eligible to apply for the Manufacturing Apprenticeship Program.

 Watch a video of students in our Roadmap to Success and occupational training programs discuss how the programs are helping them move forward with their lives.